heyhotcake/ShelfEye/replit.md

 - **UI/UX**: Calibration system uses paper size formats (e.g., "A4-landscape").
 Rectified preview with grid and template overlays.
 6-Page multi-sheet template system for large areas with automated slot creation.
 Dual-image calibration output: clean version for QR validation (no overlays) and labeled version for user download (with grid/labels).
 - **Technical Implementations**: Auto-start and auto-update via systemd services.
 GPIO LED light strip integration for dual-purpose lighting and visual alerts.
 Worker QR validation against a database for checkout tracking.
 Simplified QR-based detection logic.
 - **LED Strip Configuration**: Two WS2812B LED strips (99 total LEDs) on GPIO 18 (BCM), requiring an external 5V power supply and a 3.3V to 5V logic level shifter for data signal.
 - **Detection & Alert System**: State machine for tool presence.
-Binary detection logic based on QR visibility.
+Binary detection logic based on ArUco marker visibility.
 Worker validation.
 Time-based monitoring with grace periods.
 Queue-based alerts with retry logic.
-Simple ID payloads for QR codes.
-- **QR Validation Strategy**: Per-slot ROI (Region of Interest) scanning for optimal accuracy with 30-50 slots.
-Each slot's region is extracted individually with 20% padding, then scanned independently using multi-scale detection (1x, 2x, 3x upsampling) and aggressive preprocessing (CLAHE, adaptive thresholding, sharpening).
-This approach is more reliable than full-image scanning, especially for high slot counts.
+- **ArUco Marker Strategy**: Per-slot ROI (Region of Interest) scanning for optimal accuracy with up to 50 slots.
+Each slot is identified by a unique ArUco marker (IDs 1-50).
+Corner markers (IDs 96-99) are used for calibration and perspective correction.
+ArUco detection is simpler and more robust than QR codes, with built-in OpenCV support.

 ### Camera Configuration (CRITICAL)
 - **Format**: MJPEG (Motion-JPEG) format MUST be forced on all camera captures.
 YUYV format at high resolutions throttles to 0.1fps, preventing auto-exposure convergence.
 MJPEG achieves 7-10fps at 4K and 15-60fps at 1080p.